 Parent group and progress reports

-The JCA-AHF will report its activities to Study Group 2 at its meetings.
+The JCA-AHF will report its activities to TSAG as its parent group and relevant study groups at their meetings.
 The JCA-AHF will copy all JCA-AHF reports to the Director of the ITU-T to facilitate the writing of the report to the ITU Council on the implementation of this resolution, as required by the instructs the Director of the Telecommunication Standardization Bureau of Resolution 70 (Rev. Dubai, 2012) of WTSA.